Wish List

 However we define the terms, the sounds of human speech are almost infinite in their variety, and so the variety of accents and dialects of spoken English is similarly almost infinite.

-Today, IDEA’s roughly 1,600 samples represent about 100 of the world’s 200 or so countries.
-(When you add territories, the number of places that IDEA represents jumps to 135.)
+Today, IDEA’s roughly 1,800 samples represent about 100 of the world’s 200 or so countries.
+(When you add territories, the number of places that IDEA represents jumps to nearly 140.)
 Impressive for an all-volunteer organization.
 And for many of those countries, we can boast multiple samples.
-For instance, we have around 100 samples from China and England, more than 30 from New York, 38 from Ontario, and more than 50 from South Africa.
+For instance, we have over 500 subjects from the United States, more than 100 from China and England, more than 70 from Canada, more than 50 from South Africa and Australia, and more than 40 from Russia.
+Among states and provinces, we have more than 50 from New York and about 40 from Ontario.

 Use the Accents and Dialects drop-down menu to review our holdings, or use the search function to explore the archive.